Keyboard shortcuts

 On-Chain Processing

 This triggers on-chain processing.
 The Authorization contract performs initial checks, verifying sender authorization for the registry ID and ensuring replay protection using the blockNumber.
-If checks pass, it calls the verify function on the VerificationGateway, passing the ZK proof and relevant public inputs from the ZKMessage.
-The VerificationGateway uses the registry ID to fetch the correct VK and verify the proof.
-The first 32 bytes of public inputs are a "Coprocessor Root" hash, with application-specific circuit output following.
+If checks pass, it calls the verify function on the VerificationRouter, passing the ZK proof and public inputs.
+The VerificationRouter fetches the correct verifier from the route provided by the Authorization contract and delegates the proving to this verifier, passing the vk, proof, public inputs and a payload.

 Execution of Proven Action